-You can get an onsite or virtual assessment (via zoom or google duo) so we can access the quality of your body’s movement and discuss your goals.
+You can get an onsite or virtual assessment (via zoom) so we can access the quality of your body’s movement and discuss your goals.
 We have streamlined our custom take out fitness programs in a way our clients really like and come back for more.
 How?
 We assess them, ask what equipment is available if any, write program for them, send via email or text along with a short 5-10 minute video demonstration of the 2 programs.
 Interested in this?
 Call or text to see how we can help you 901-466-6242.

 Call, text or email us to get started Personal Training or utilize our Massage Therapy Services today!
 901-466-6242 or firstname.lastname@example.org

 CLICK HERE IF YOU WANT A VIRTUAL FREE FITNESS CONSULT OR IF YOU ARE READY TO MEET ONSITE FOR OUR PERSONAL TRAINING OR NUTRITION or GIVE US A TEXT OR CALL AT 901-466-6242

 Tonya Tittle, M.S., ACSM